TanishqNagar101/autograd-zero/README.md

 ##  What’s Working Right Now

-This project is a minimal clone of what powers tools like PyTorch — but built from scratch for learning and fun.
+This project is a minimal clone of pytorch autograd engine but with scaler values.

 ### ✅ Currently Implemented: